 Use this method of watering when you are sowing seeds: use a shallow tray or trough larger than the seed tray or pot.
 Fill it with water until it is approximately 3cm deep.
 Stand the seed tray in the larger tray until the compost darkens in colour and is wet to the touch.
 Do not stand plants or seeds in water for more than 4 hours.

 Watering can with rose

-This method of watering is used to water seedlings once they have germinated, either in ots or the soil.
-Using a 'rose' means that water flow is gentle and will not wash the seedlings and compost away.
+This method of watering is used to water seedlings once they have germinated, either in pots or the soil.
+Using a rose means that water flow is gentle and will not wash the seedlings and compost away.

 Watering can without rose

 This is probably the most widely used watering method in gardening.
 It is an easy way to control water flow and is used to water established plants in pots and containers (including hanging baskets).
 Many gardeners water a seed drill with a can before sowing.

 This provides a rain-like effect for watering with a heavier flow than a watering can.
 More water can be delivered in a shorter time.
 Using a lance will give extra length to reach hanging baskets or the back of a border.

 Hose without a lance or spray gun

 Commonly used to fill ponds quickly and water mature plants in containers or those planted in the soil.
 Kink the hose near the watering end to provide more control over water flow.
 This method is best used by adults or older children.